The Smart Way to Fail: How to Fail Often and Fail Fast

 Introduction

 Most entrepreneurs who have authored business books are also owners of businesses that earn them millions.
-Just from reading these business books, I’ve noticed a pattern.
-There are three industries with high potential earnings, and these entrepreneurs have capitalized on them.
+Just I’ve noticed a pattern from reading these business books.
+There are three industries with high earning potential, and these entrepreneurs have capitalized on them.

 The three industries are: real estate, event planning, and coaching.